Bike Safety & Licensing

 Cyclists should be aware of the following safety concerns when riding on the UCSC campus.
 The top reasons for bike accidents on campus are:

-• Excessive speed on bike path
+• Excessive speed

 • Using the bike path after dark